Skip to main content

 POST /secure/users/

 The partner must provide the required user details, including email, phone number, first name, last name, date of birth, and nationality.
-After the user is created, Sparados returns userId.
+After the user is created, Sparados returns id, which should be stored as userId.

 The partner then creates a card for this user using: